MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-support-kext.md

 In this case, you need to perform the following steps to trigger the approval flow again.

 1. In Terminal, attempt to install the driver.
-The following operation will fail, because the kernel extension was not approved to run on the device.
+The following operation will fail, because the kernel extension wasn't approved to run on the device.
 However, it will trigger the approval flow again.

     ```bash
     sudo kextutil /Library/Extensions/wdavkext.kext